88th Infantry Division (Wehrmacht): Organisation

 In November 1943 the division was restructured.
 One of its regiments, the 248, was disbanded entirely, and the remnants of the (also disbanded) 323 ID was incorporated to replace it.
 This was called the 323 division group of regimental size and the 591 and 593 as battalion sized 'regimental groups'.
 This is an expedient that was used in the creation of the Korps abteilung.
 The other battalions of the division were reshuffled, to leave two regiments of two battalions each and a divisional fusilier battalion.
-This left the 88th division with seven infantry battalions in line with the Type 44 division organisation and structure.
+This left the 88th division with seven infantry battalions in line with the 44 division organisation and structure.

 Operational history

 By May 1940 the division was deemed ready for combat, transferred to the western front and subsequently took part in the battle for France.

 Soon after the battle, the division was sent back to southern Germany for further training, and some of its personnel were allowed to return to their peacetime professions in industry and agriculture.
 In the winter of 1941 the division was posted to the Soviet Union, and took part in the winter defensive battles of Army Group South, in line between Belgorod and Kursk.